 If a team scores when they are short-handed, the penalty will not expire and the penalized player will stay in the penalty box.
 A player is only released from the penalty box when the team on the power play scores a goal.
 While this is the case for minor penalties, major, misconduct, and match penalties are unreleasable, meaning a player will not be released from the box even if a goal is scored by the other team.

 What is the fewest number of players on a hockey team?

 A hockey team must have at least three skaters and one goalie on the ice.
-If a goal is scored while a team is short-handed, the player is allowed to leave the penalty box and return to the ice.
+If a team takes more than two penalties at a time, the third penalty will not start until after one of the penalties has expired.